 It also suggests ways that labs can apply this information to continually improve their processes, services, and financial performance.

 Enroll in the only program that truly implements the steps needed to determine the existing cost of quality in your lab.

-Program modules in this online, self-paced eLearning program include:
+Program modules in this online, self-paced eLearning certificate program include:

 3.0 P.A.C.E.® continuing education credits will be provided.